Social Compliance and Ethical Policy

 Thistle Seafoods is aware that sound environmental management practices are essential in maintaining a successful, integrated seafood products enterprise.
 This awareness is accompanied by the recognition that:

-• We are the stewards of all resources and habitats that we utilise, including the surrounding forests, lands, wildlife, air, water, aquatic and human habitats.
-These resources must be managed responsibly to protect the interests of all users.
+- We are the stewards of all resources and habitats that we utilise, including the surrounding forests, lands, wildlife, air, water, aquatic and human habitats.
+These resources must be managed responsibly to protect the interests of all present users, and future generations.

 Our suppliers are an integral part of our value chain, and we expect our supply partners to meet specific standards in relation to human rights, environmental impacts, and ethical business practices.
 We therefore choose to only develop relationships with suppliers who are aligned with our expectations of ethical and socially responsible behaviour.
 Detailed below are the areas that we believe are key for social compliance and the standards that we expect ourselves and our supply chain to meet.